Welcome to UC Berkeley!

 A valid (i.e. not expired) government-issued photo ID (e.g., State ID, Driver's License, or passport) which is required in order to obtain your room key, Cal 1 Card student ID, and AC Transit EasyPass Clipper transit card.

-- If you don't yet have (or have lost) the required government-issued photo ID, your high school or college ID will allow you to obtain your key, Cal 1 Card student ID, and AC Transit EasyPass Clipper transit card after an electronic form is submitted on your behalf by check-in staff to the Office of the Registrar, which will result in a temporary block placed on your future registration status and require that you present a government-issued photo ID ASAP at the Office of the Registrar in order to remove said temporary block.
+- If you don't yet have (or have lost) the required government-issued photo ID, your high school or college ID will allow you to obtain your key, Cal 1 Card student ID, and AC Transit EasyPass Clipper transit card after an electronic form is submitted on your behalf by check-in staff to the Office of the Registrar.
+This will result in a temporary block placed on your future registration status and require that you present a government-issued photo ID ASAP at the Office of the Registrar in order to remove this temporary block.

 - Your own dolly or hand-truck for a quicker move in—you may have to wait a while to use one of our moving carts.